-4 - Development of a Web Based Metrology and Quality Control Course these data in order to assess the state of a process, experimenting with methods to improve the process and assessing the benefits of alternative designs.
-Within actual competitive market, modern companies are expecting the engineer and the technician they hire to have strong training in metrology and quality improvement techniques.
+All institutions, whether for manufacture, public and government services (including education, health, finance, defense etc...) are more than ever concerned with quality and its continues improvements.
+Improving quality means gathering and analyzing data to assess the state of a process, experimenting with methods to improve the process and assessing the benefits of alternative process designs.
+Within actual competitive market, modern companies are expecting the engineer and the technician they hire to have strong training in quality improvement techniques and ideas.